xishantingyu/SESE/day6/The_Cathedral_and_the_Bazaar.md

 *	most programmer-hours are spent (and most programmer salaries are paid for) writing or maintaining in-house code that has no sale value at all.

-*	the price a consumer will pay is effectively capped by the expected future value of vendor service (where “service” is here construed broadly to include enhancements, upgrades, and follow-on projects).
+*	the price a consumer will pay is effectively capped by the expected future value of vendor service (where "service" is here construed broadly to include enhancements, upgrades, and follow-on projects).

 *	In other words, software is largely a service industry operating under the persistent but unfounded delusion that it is a manufacturing industry.